esheldon/nsim/config/README.md

 # vim: set filetype=markdown :

+- things to try why exp is weird
+    - gauss to see if anything still odd.
+    - try importance sample instead of MCMC.
+Just at low s/n and draw from priors

 - sim-dg01
     - run-dg01r33 shear 0.01 with nwalkers=20 to verify we still see high bias
         - I do see the bias!
 So it was not just the better guess